 In Hear Me Out, Primetimer staffers and contributors espouse their pet theories, spicy takes, and even the occasional galaxy-brain idea.

-New episodes of Yellowjackets stream Fridays and air Sundays at 9:00 PM ET on Showtime.
+New episodes of The Other Two drop every Thursday on HBO Max.
 Join the discussion about the show in our forums.

 Brianna Wellen is a TV Reporter at Primetimer who became obsessed with television when her parents let her stay up late to watch E.R.

 TOPICS: Dylan O'Brien, Curb Your Enthusiasm, The Other Two, Teen Wolf, Teen Wolf: The Movie, Drew Tarver